Tuk Tuk Tours

+With the Waworot area such a hive of activity and attracting so many local people, it’s a fantastic place to chow down on regional specialities.
 On the ready-to-eat food side, dishes worth hunting out here include gaeng hunglay, a northern, ginger-heavy curry of pork belly (the market’s Dumrong take-away rice-and-curry stall has an especially enthusiastic local following).
-Also don’t miss khao soi chicken or beef curried noodles complete with a topping of deep-fried crispy noodles, kanom jeen nam ngiaw rice noodles ladled with a thin, gravy-like, tomato-rich pork curry, nam prik noom green chilli dipping paste, sai ua northern sausages, and kap moo deep-fried pork crackling (the last two to three are also especially worth buying to take away for bus and train journeys, or for those who live in Thailand or the region to take home as foodie souvenirs and gifts).
+And don’t miss khao soi, the signature dish of Chiang Mai.
+Curried noodles complete with a topping of deep-fried crispy noodles are served with a helping of chicken, beef or pork.
+Kanom jeen nam ngiaw rice noodles are another market favourite along with sai ua northern sausages, and kap moo deep-fried pork crackling (the last two are also especially worth buying to take away for bus and train journeys, or for those who live in Thailand or the region to take home as foodie souvenirs and gifts).

 When it comes to produce, Chiang Mai’s cooler climate means you can expect to find fruits that are rarer (or at least many times more expensive) at markets elsewhere in Thailand, and certainly in Bangkok, like avocados and passion fruits.
 Keen cooks may also wish to pick up speciality northern ingredients like makhwaen, translated as ‘prickly ash’ and a relative of Sichuan pepper.

 Location: Chang Moi Road/Praisanee Road, near Ping River

 When: Daily; Waworot Market 4am-6pm; Flower Market open 24 hours